icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [CSScript](https://www.cs-script.net/) - CS-Script is a CLR based scripting system which uses C# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 Comes with many additional features, such as script hosting.
 * [CsvHelper](https://github.com/JoshClose/CsvHelper) - Library to help reading and writing CSV files https://github.com/JoshClose/CsvHelper
+* [RecordParser](https://github.com/leandromoh/recordparser) - Library to help reading and writing CSV and Flat files with zero heap allocation.
 * [Hashids.net](https://github.com/ullmark/hashids.net) - Generate short unique ids from integers, as per https://hashids.org
 * [ConsoleTableExt](https://github.com/minhhungit/ConsoleTableExt) - Fluent library to create table for .Net console application.
 * [FlatMapper](https://github.com/joaomatossilva/FlatMapper) - A library to import and export data from and to plain text files in a LINQ-compatible way.